Info on developing TWAP

 TWAP processes orders when there is a remaining order quantity & the specified time_delay has passed.
 Specifically, some of the key elements in utilizing the remaining order quantity and time_delay are detailed below:

-self._first_orderis true, we want to place order as soon as
+self._first_orderis true, we want to place an order as soon as

 self._current_timestamp > self._previous_timestampwe don't have a time delay before the first order